Aspiration Spend & Save Account

 Can my bank change my savings account interest rate without telling me?

 Unfortunately, banks have plenty of flexibility to leave you in the dark.

 When interest rates drop, the growth of your savings slows — and it can happen without you even knowing it.
 Your account’s terms and conditions often allow your bank to change your interest rate without notification.
 Learning how to predict these changes and find out if they affect your account can help you stay on top of your finances.

 Banks are private businesses with the right to set and change interest rates as they please.
-However, these rate changes don’t come out of nowhere — the interest rate on your savings account usually fluctuates in line with the federal funds rate.
+However, these rate changes don’t come out of nowhere — the interest rate on your savings account usually fluctuates for three different reasons:

+- The Federal Reserve.
+The Fed sets target rates for banks.
 By law, banks aren’t required to adopt the federal funds rate, choosing instead a higher or lower rate as they’d like.
-But the Federal Reserve offers securities and other incentives to banks that tend to keep their APY rates close to the fed’s.
+But the Federal Reserve offers securities and other incentives to banks that tend to keep their APY rates close to the Fed’s.

 You may think your money is working as hard as possible, growing at the APY you signed on to when opening your account.
 But chances are good that the interest rate on your savings account has changed without your knowledge.

 Banks are given a lot of freedom in how they operate — including the freedom to change your APY without notification.

 The Truth in Savings Act doesn’t require banks to notify customers of interest rate changes on variable-rate accounts.
 Rather, you may notice it down the line on, say, a bank account statement reflecting the adjusted rate.Back to top

 How to stay aware of interest rate changes